 The history of the Henderson family in Balerno can be found by clicking on the Henderson’s Inn’s page at Brows

-Perhaps an example of the esteem in which George’s memory was held, was that four years after his death when George Y. Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, George Henderson was one of those included.
-The presentation was printed by Club Member A. G. Moir (at his own expense) and a copy of the printed version is included in the Club Minute Book of the period.
+Perhaps an example of the esteem in which George’s memory was held, was that four years after his death when George Y. Robertson, the Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, George Henderson was included.
+The presentation was printed by Club Member A. G. Moir and a copy included in the Club Minute Book.
 The layout has been adapted for our website and can be viewed at Ragged Rhymes.